-The Local Governing Body ensures that online safety is a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
+Governing bodies and proprietors ensure online safety is a running and interrelated theme whilst devising and implementing their whole school approach to safeguarding and related policies and procedures.

-We have a clear policy on the use of mobile and smart technology.
-We understand the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+We have a clear policy on the use of mobile and smart technology which addresses the risks that are implicit if children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.